 People love throwing a good party, but what’s a wedding without presents?

-a tradition from the Middle East that was picked up from the Crusades, lost, and then reintroduced.
+A tradition from the Middle East that was picked up from the Crusades, lost, and then reintroduced.
 It’s customary to give guests 5 almonds to represent the five wishes – fertility, health, wealth, happiness and longevity.
 The almond is candy coated representing the bitter and the sweet of marriage or, as I think, to make them tastier.

 Glass Eye Charm

 From Greece, this tradition involved giving a glass charm in the shape of an eye to ward off evil spirits (the ‘good’ eye to ward off the ‘evil’ eye) and bring good luck.
 Called the 'Evil Eye' or Mykonos Eye, it's everywhere in Greece and dates back to the 'Classical' Greek period of the 5th century BCE and earlier.
 They believed that the eyes were capable of sending out negative 'rays' (ever heard of staring daggers at someone?) and that you could combat them with this charm.

 So we all know that Easter is named after the Pagan goddess Eastre (related to Astarte/Aphrodite) and that eggs are symbol of fertility (so’s the bunny rabbit for that matter).
 It’s not surprising that the same concept of coloring eggs to promote fertility is a longstanding Malaysian wedding tradition too.
-I’m just glad they’re not throwing them at the newlyweds to promote fecundity, that would get m
+I’m just glad they’re not throwing them at the newlyweds to promote fecundity, that would get messy.